juanelas/scrypt-pbkdf/README.md

 #### scrypt-pbkdf~scryptBlockMix(B)
-The scryptBlockMix algorithm is the same as the BlockMix algorithm described in [SCRYPT] but with Salsa20/8 Core used as the hash function H.
+The scryptBlockMix algorithm is the same as the BlockMix algorithm described in the original scrypt paper but with Salsa20/8 Core used as the hash function.
-Below, Salsa(T) corresponds to the Salsa20/8 Core function applied to the octet vector T.

 This function modifies the ArrayBuffer of the input BigUint64Array